 Is this parenting model the right one for our family?

 In the final analysis, only the parents can determine if authoritative parenting is the right approach for their home.
-It is important to keep in mind that this model will require dedication and in some cases an adjustment of attitudes and ideas on the part of the parents in order to work.
+It is important to keep in mind that this model will require dedication and in some cases an adjustment of attitudes and ideas on the part of the parents to work.

 Authoritative parenting is the right approach if you have a strong desire to allow your children room to grow emotionally and mentally as well as physically.
-This model is a great choice if you want to encourage creativity and the development of effective social skills.
+This model is an excellent choice if you want to encourage creativity and the development of effective social skills.
 Finally, this type of parenting will be the right choice if your ultimate goal is to raise children with all the skills they need to be successful in life.

 Article by Malcolm Tatum